Downloadable PowerPoint Presentations

 Each presentation includes a slide set, speaker notes, and references.
 The slides can be personalized to reflect the person presenting the slides and the audience.
 These slide sets may be used freely; however, the AAP Richmond Center should be credited with preparation of slide sets.
 Using the slides with the Center's logo is sufficient for noting the slides' origin.
 Individual slides from the presentations may also be extracted for use in other presentations without permission from the AAP.
 If alterations are made to the slides in the presentations, please remove the Center's logo from the slide, and the speaker should indicate to the audience that their slides were modified from presentations available from the AAP Richmond Center.

-New Resource!
-Slides about the 2014 Surgeon General Report
+2014 Surgeon General Report

 These slides are available to use in explaining the findings of the 2014 Surgeon General report titled 'The Health Consequences of Smoking—50 Years of Progress: A Report of the Surgeon General'.
 Please note that these slides were provided by the Centers for Disease Control and Prevetion, and are read-only.